 Now let’s spin this all on it’s side and look at it a different way.

 Many people think Detroit = violent crime in those minds.
 It doesn’t have to be real, it’s just what we perceive to be true.
 Could be an accurate perception, but it could be inaccurate.
 It’s what people perceive.

 Similarly, most people think Michigan = nice place in our minds.
 Doesn’t have to be real.
 It’s just what people perceive to be the case.
 Could be accurate.
 Might be inaccurate.
 It’s what people perceive.

 This is the Power of Perception.

 How does perception affect our view of the world?

 How Perception Affects Our View of the World

 People’s perceptions skew their view of everything in the world.
-Their perceptions (generally inaccurate) cause the world to be different from what the world is really like.
-That changes how people decide about things… changes whether they will react to your message in a good way or a bad way.
-Changes whether people will like you or not.
+Their perceptions (which are generally inaccurate) cause the world to be different from what the world is really like.
+That changes how people decide to go about things… it changes whether they will react to your message in a good way or a bad way.
+This changes whether people will like you or not.

 If you have the perception that there are more murders in Detroit than all of Michigan, how likely are you to move to Detroit?
 To buy a house there?

 Perception changes the possibilities for persuasion.
 So, quite often to change the potential results for persuasion we have to change people’s perceptions.